Documentation

 Customize placeholder characters and separators

-You’ve learned how to divide the field into several parts to create a structured input format.
-In this section, you’ll learn how to format a Text Input field as desired by utilizing placeholder characters and separators.
-It enables you to achieve a specific display format for the collected data.
+Now that you know how to divide the field into parts for a structured input format, this section will guide you on customizing a Text Input field using placeholder characters and separators.
+This allows you to achieve your desired data display format.

-• Placeholder characters: They’re special symbols or letters to specify the type of input required.
-Use the following placeholder characters:
+• Placeholder characters: These are special symbols or letters that define the type of input needed.
+Use the following placeholders:

 • For characters: use #